utah-cs4470-sp23/class/assignment1/README.md

 # Assignment 1: Lexing

-Your first assignment is to build a lexical analyzer for JPL.
+Your first assignment is to build a lexical analyzer (a "lexer" or a "tokenizer") for JPL.
 Its job is to turn an arbitrary file into one of:

-- a list of tokens
+- A list of tokens
-- a lexer error
+- A lexical error

 The criteria for tokenization are found in the [lexical syntax](https://github.com/utah-cs4470-sp21/jpl/blob/main/spec.md#lexical-syntax) part of the JPL specification.
+The full list of tokens you should support is:
+NEWLINE, INTVAL, FLOATVAL, VAR, ARRAY, SUM, IF, THEN, ELSE, LET, RETURN, ASSERT, READ, WRITE, TO, PRINT, SHOW, TIME, FN, FLOAT3, FLOAT4, COLON, LCURLY, RCURLY, LPAREN, RPAREN, STRING, COMMA, LSQUARE, RSQUARE, EQUALS, BINOP, BOOLNOT, ERROR, ATTRIBUTE, END_OF_FILE.

+Note that some tokens are trivial---they correspond to only one possible string (ATTRIBUTE, LCURLY)---while other tokens are non-trivial and correspond to multiple possible strings (INTVAL, BINOP).

 The list of tokens should use a suitable list or array data structure in your compiler implementation language.
 For example, in C++ it might be: